LeonardHOH/Duplication-Method-LSH/README.md

 Accordlingy, the Jaccard Similirity between the candidate pairs is calculated for a certain threshold.
 Then the false negatives, false positives, true positives and true negatives are determined to calculate recall and precision.
 When these are calculated, the F-1 measure will be calculated and the F-1 measure and recall and precision will be plotted against the fraction for LSH and the complete method.
-I have programmed this with Sweder Steensma.
+I have programmed this with Sweder Steensma (Sweder, automatic waddle).